 Downtown San José is less than one hour (about 40 to 50 minutes) from the Juan Santamaría International Airport, so many travelers opt to stay at an airport hotel for convenience.
 We recommend three hotels with easy access to the airport, train station, and car rental agencies.

-Outside the Marriott (Photo Courtesy of Courtyard by Marriott—San José Airport Alajuela)
+Outside the Marriott (photo courtesy of Courtyard by Marriott—San José Airport)

-Courtyard by Marriott has an ideal location less than one mile from the airport and just off the ramp from the Pan American Highway.
+Courtyard by Marriott San José Airport is a mid-range property with an ideal location less than one mile from the airport and just off the ramp from the Pan American Highway.
 It's an excellent option for a quick overnight stay after flying in or before flying out.
 The exterior is modern and multi-story, with tall palm trees greeting you at the entrance.
 You'll have your choice of standard rooms, superior rooms, and suites that are simple in design and decor.
-This is your standard airport hotel chain, but there are some nice conveniences, including an outdoor pool, a 24/7 market, and a restaurant serving traditional Costa Rican food.
+This is your standard airport hotel chain, but some nice conveniences include an outdoor pool, a 24/7 market, and a restaurant serving traditional Costa Rican food.

-The Hampton Inn & Suites has several amenities to keep you comfortable and entertained, so it's more than just your average airport hotel.
+The Hampton Inn & Suites San José Airport is another mid-range option, offering several amenities to keep you comfortable and entertained, so it's more than just your average airport hotel.
 The property does a decent job interweaving Costa Rican flora and fauna into its interiors, such as in the lobby area, where vibrant pops of color depict tropical plants and wildlife.
-The outdoor pool area also does a good job bringing the jungle to you with tall palm trees and tropical plants.
+The outdoor pool area also does a good job of bringing the jungle to you with tall palm trees and tropical plants.
 Other highlights include a complimentary breakfast and restaurant open for dinner, free parking, and a 24/7 airport shuttle that runs frequently.
 Like Courtyard by Marriott, The Hampton Inn is located less than one mile from Juan Santamaria International Airport and near the Pan American Highway and train station.

 The rooms at Holiday Inn Express (Photo Courtesy of Holiday Inn Express—San José Costa Rica Airport)